amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 >
 >Would you find it useful if patforms like Trip Advisor, Booking.com, Google Maps, AirBNB etc listed "water re-fill station" as a facility at the accomodation/restaurant/area?
 If so send them some direct feedback or let us know in the comments below to help get this added as a feature!

 *Disclaimer: we are not finanically or otherwise affiliated with any of the products or services mentioned in this blog.
-While using the tips shared here we have stayed healthy and never experienced any water related health issues in Sri Lanka, however this blog is not intended to guarantee the safety of any drinking water supply in Sri Lanka.*
+While using the tips shared here we have stayed healthy and never experienced any water related health issues in Sri Lanka.
+However, of course we cannot absolutely guarantee the quality of any drinking water supply.*

 [1]: https://www.amazon.co.uk/Travel-Spout-800ml-filter-bottle/dp/B006RGLHOY
 [2]: https://www.water-technology.net/uncategorised/newssri-lanka-completes-water-supply-project-funded-by-french-Government/